evennia/evennia/docs/source/Coding/Setting-up-PyCharm.md

 1. Select the folder (i.e. the `evennia` root)
 1. Select "Open in current window" and "Add to currently opened projects"

-## Setting up the project interpreter

-It's a good idea to do this before attempting anything further.
+It's a good idea to set up the interpreter this before attempting anything further.
 The rest of this page assumes your project is already configured in PyCharm.

 1. Go to `File > Settings... > Project: \<mygame\> > Project Interpreter`
 1. Click the Gear symbol `> Add local`